lawrence-gandhar/project_june/README.md

 # project_june
 Freelancer Project In June 2020 for a firm.
 It is using Django and Pandas.
-Pandas is used to validate data in a Excel file, and then display it in a htnl table.
+Pandas is used to validate data in a Excel file, and then it is displayed in a html table.

 Few Operations:
   Create, Rename and Delete folders.
 Create Folders inside a Folder